musman-uk/portfolio/exploratory-projects/software-development/README.md

 Another tension arises between rapid development and long‑term maintainability.
-Shortcuts may accelerate early progress but introduce technical debt that complicates future work.
+Shortcuts may accelerate early progress but introduce technical debt that complicates future work (Brooks, 1995).
 Practices such as modular design, automated testing, and clear documentation help mitigate these risks, but they require discipline and thoughtful planning.

-Open‑source development introduces its own challenges.
+Open‑source development introduces its own challenges (Raymond, 2000).
 Projects must remain approachable to contributors, which requires clear structure, readable code, and documentation that communicates intent.
-My own preference for small, cohesive tools reflects a desire to keep scope manageable, respect my current ability, and prioritise finishing and shipping complete artefacts.
+My own preference for small, cohesive tools reflects a desire to keep scope manageable, prioritise shipping coherent artefacts.
 A small, well‑defined project can be extended over time, while an overly ambitious one risks becoming unfocused and difficult to maintain.

 These tensions are not obstacles but guiding forces.
 They shape how software is designed, how it evolves, and how developers interpret the needs of users and